e-ucm/xapi-seriousgames/README.md

 ### 7.2.3. killed

-The player eliminated a target inside the game world.
+The player eliminates a target inside the game world.

 ```
 	John Doe killed "Enemy/Goomba" at "May 24, 2016 19:43:29 UTC"